Centre Picasso de Gósol Gósol

 In addition to Picasso, three key historical figures appear in this exhibition:

 - Fernande Olivier, Picasso's companion and model, who accompanied him to Gósol.
-Her correspondence from that trip has been preserved, as well as some memoirs, published partly during her lifetime and the rest posthumously.
+Her correspondence from that trip has been preserved, as well as memoirs, published partly during her lifetime and the rest posthumously.

 - The sketchbook that Picasso created during his stay.

-- Historical photographs of Gósol at the beginning of the century.
+- Historical photographs of Gósol at the beginning of the 20th century.

 - The importance of the image of the Virgin of Gósol.